-No trip to San Diego is complete without a brewery visit and this dog-friendly brew pub is walking distance of the Ferry Landing.
-With 20 craft beers to choose from (plus three guest taps), this hot spot also offers a diverse menu of appetizers, salads, pizzas and sandwiches.
+No trip to San Diego is complete without a brewery visit, and this dog-friendly brewpub is within walking distance of the Ferry Landing.
+With 20 craft beers to choose from (plus three guest taps), this hot spot also offers a diverse menu of appetizers, salads, pizzas, and sandwiches.

 - 170 Orange Ave.